aarneranta/python-course-gbg/extralab/extralab.md

 - two expressions can be combined with a binary operator `+`, `-`, or `*`, with parentheses around the combination
 - an expression can be raised to a positive integer power, with parentheses around the combination

-The restriction to positive integers as powers is made to guarantee a conversion to polynomials.
+The restriction to positive integers as powers is made to guarantee that the conversion to polynomials always works.
+The division operator is left out for the same reason.

-The addition of parentheses around all applications of a binary operator (including exponentiation) is there to help parsing; relaxing this with the standard operator precedence rules would be possible but a bit too much for this task.
+The addition of parentheses around all applications of a binary operator (including exponentiation) is there to help parsing; relaxing this with the standard operator precedence rules would be possible but a bit too much for this lab.

 Since extra parentheses is required by the grammar, the expression `(2x - 3)^4` is written
 ```